Edward Behr (journalist): Biographies and television

 Behr turned gradually from a career in war reporting to writing books and making television documentaries, including award-winning programmes on India, Ireland and the Kennedy family.
 A notable production was The American Way of Death, Behr's look at America's undertaking industry.

-Later came a documentary for BBC1 on Emperor Hirohito, and the three-part Red Dynasty for BBC2 on the murders in Tiananmen Square and the developments in communist China that led up to the massacre.
+Later came a documentary for BBC1 on Emperor Hirohito, and the three-part Red Dynasty for BBC2 on the murders at the Tiananmen Square and the developments in communist China that led up to the massacre.

 In his book Hirohito: Behind the Myth Behr went into the debate about what the emperor knew about war preparations, about the rape of Nanking, the Bataan death march, the Burma railway and Changi prison.
-Behr's case was that Hirohito knew as long ago as 1931 - when his troops took control of Manchuria in the putsch that became known as the Mukden Incident - what his military chiefs were doing; that he encouraged it; and that he was fully aware of their preparations for the Second World War.
+Behr's case was that Hirohito knew as long ago as 1931 – when his troops took control of Manchuria in the putsch that became known as the Mukden Incident – what his military chiefs were doing; that he encouraged it; and that he was fully aware of their preparations for the Second World War.

 In his book on the Ceauşescus, Behr said that the couple established a dictatorship more Byzantine than Marxist–Leninist.
 The title, Kiss the Hand You Cannot Bite, was a Romanian proverb.